 Lesson Plan - Get It!

-Is it possible to break or crack this rock without touching it?
+Is it possible to break or crack the rock pictured above without touching it?

 Rock, minerals, and soil are not stationary or unchanging objects.